The Animals' Christmas

-The Animals' Christmas is the sixth post-Simon & Garfunkel studio album and the first Christmas album by vocalist Art Garfunkel, and is a collaborative album with Amy Grant, released in October 1986 by Columbia Records.
-The album was written by Jimmy Webb and features vocals by Garfunkel, Grant, and Wimbledon King's College Choir.
+The Animals' Christmas By Jimmy Webb is the sixth solo studio album and the first Christmas album by vocalist Art Garfunkel, and is a collaborative album with Amy Grant, released in October 1986 by Columbia Records.
+The album was written by Jimmy Webb and features vocals by Garfunkel, Grant, and the Wimbledon King's College Choir.

 The Animals' Christmas tells the story of the Nativity of Jesus from the perspective of the animals present.
 The album received positive reviews, with one writer calling it "one of the best Christmas albums of the '80s."
 The album failed to chart.

 Background

 During the early 1980s, Jimmy Webb began writing the songs that would become The Animals' Christmas, based on a children's book about the Nativity of Jesus by Anne Thaxter Eaton.
 Garfunkel became interested in the project because he felt it was "born out of the love of a musical person to make music."
 In his 1989 book, Still Water: Prose Poems, Garfunkel wrote about his experience with the project.